ia-eknorr/ignition-version-control/Workstation Setup.md

 ### Visual Studio Code

-One of the most widely used IDE's.
-Do yourself a favor and just download it.
-If you hate it, I'll give you $5.
+One of the most widely used Integrated Development Environments (IDE).
+While there are many other IDEs to choose from, each with their individual pros and cons, this guide will use VS Code.

 - [Downloads Page](https://code.visualstudio.com/download)